John Holcroft (16th-century MP): Landowner and official

 It is likely that Holcroft had inherited the family estates by 1537, when he was first appointed sheriff.
 His importance locally was confirmed by his appointment as Justice of the Peace for Cheshire in 1539 and for Lancashire at some time over the next two years.
 He served as High Sheriff of Cheshire during 1541–42, and for Lancashire again in the following year.
 He held the Cheshire shrievalty for a second time in 1546–47.

-During these years, Holcroft became involved in his brother's schemes to profit from the Dissolution of the monasteries.
+During these years, Holcroft became involved in his brother's schemes to profit from the Dissolution of the Monasteries.
 Together they were appointed receivers for the lands formerly belonging to Lenton Priory, a Cluniac house at Nottingham.
 The Valor Ecclesiasticus had valued the property at £387 10s.
-10½d., well above the threshold of £200 set by the Dissolution of the Lesser Monasteries Act of 1536.
+10½d., well above the threshold of £200 set by the Suppression of Religious Houses Act 1535.
 However, unlike other larger houses, Lenton was neither surrendered voluntarily nor dissolved by the Second Act of Dissolution.
 Instead, a campaign of allegations and propaganda brought forth accusations of verbal treason against the prior, Nicholas Heath, eight of the monks and four labourers.
 They were tried and executed in 1538, while the priory was dissolved by attainder, with no pensions paid to any of the survivors.
 The Holcrofts moved in to receive the property on the king's behalf, presumably profiting greatly themselves: Thomas was notorious for his exploitation of monastic rents.

 When the receivership of Lenton expired in 1545, John Holcroft was able, because of his services, to buy the site and lands of Upholland Priory in Lancashire for £345.
 The property of this Benedictine house had been valued at £78 12s.
 9d. annually in 1536, so Holcroft's outlay represented a bargain: money he could recoup, given improved management, in a few years.
 In fact, he passed it on after two years to a cousin, Sir Robert Worsley.
 This apparently formed part of a deal in which Holcroft acquired Worsley's holdings in the township of Pennington, where he himself already land, thus enlarging and consolidating his estate there.